 There is no middle ground if you work for an MP in Westminster.
 One day you are frantically running around to keep up with everything the boss wants to get finished before retreating back to the constituency; and the next day you are all alone in the office with just the filing and the tumbleweed for company.

 There are several approaches you could take in response to the yawning chasm that has just opened up before you.
-OK, it’s shorter this year than it used to be, with the September ‘interruption’.
 Here are some suggestions for staying pro-active and sane through the long summer months.
 You may even get desperate enough to give some of them a go!

 Take stock and clear your head:

 If you have been rushing around since Easter, literally lurching from speech to press release to crisis, then it might really help to sit down and reflect on it all.

 What has gone well this year?
 What could have been better?
 Have you (and your MP) had any kind of strategy to manage the chaos, or any goals to achieve?
 Have you actually been enjoying what you have been doing?
 Do you feel that you are developing your future prospects or has there been nothing in your mind beyond getting through each week?